LdDl/ch/README.md

 ## Benchmark

-You can check benchmarks [here](BENCHMARK.md)
+You can check benchmarks [here](https://github.com/LdDl/ch/blob/master/BENCHMARK.md)

 ## Support

-If you have troubles or questions please [open an issue](https://github.com/LdDl/ch/issues/new).
+If you have troubles or questions please [open an issue].

 ## ToDo